jmicko/coinbot/README.md

 # `Description`

-Coinbot is a Bitcoin trading bot project built for the Coinbase Pro cryptocurrency exchange.
+Coinbot is a Bitcoin trading bot project built for the Coinbase cryptocurrency exchange.

 ![Coinbot web interface](./coinbot.png)